compromise-evident/pqML/README.md

 and not just on something less intense like ezMNIST.
 If train.txt is missing, pqML will test then halt.
 And if test.txt is missing, pqML will train then halt.

-See, "test.txt" can contain data without labels;
+* "test.txt" can contain data without labels;
   pqML then classifies each item and writes the results to file, rather than comparing it to labels.

 <br>
 <br>